NathanDrussell/soundcloud-dl/README.md

 # soundcloud-dl
 A fun little project i worked on to download Soundcloud music.

-Naming convention inspired by [Youtube-DL](https://github.com/rg3/youtube-dl).
+Naming convention inspired by [youtube-dl](https://github.com/rg3/youtube-dl).
-**I am not affiliated with the development of Youtube-DL.**
+**I am not affiliated with the development of youtube-dl.**

 # USAGE: